aabbtree77/schatzhauser/README.md

 ## schatzhauser

-This is a Go backend (BaaS) to build protected web apps.
-"S" for self-hosting on a VPS.
+This is a Go backend (BaaS) to add users and storage to frontend via REST API.
 KISS, DIY, YAGNI, [DOTADIW](https://dotadiw.com/).
 Slow down and enjoy Go.

 The following works already (some polishing will continue):

-- [x] register, login/out, profile handlers (routes),
+- [x] register, login/out, profile (a protected route),

 - [x] username/passwd auth with session cookies,

 - [x] cli to manage users, no guis/tuis,

+- [x] tests are Go programs (real examples, no import "testing").

+Absolutely no paid 3rd party black boxes like auth or emails.
+VPS deployment with Caddy, just ask AI.

-- [x] optional route hardening to fight bots:
+Use the included guards ("middleware") to fight bots:

 - [x] maximal request rate per IP (fixed window, in memory),

 - [x] maximal account number per IP (persistent in SQLite),

 - [x] maximal request body size (register, login),

 - [x] proof of work if you want it extremely bot-unfriendly,

-- [x] tests are Go programs as real examples, no import "testing",

-- [ ] VPS deployment.

 Go stdlib for routing, SQLite, sqlc v2 with no SQL in the Go code.
 See [Architecture](docs/architecture.md) for more details and code organization.
+Around 3KLOC of Go atm (Dec 16, 2025).

 ## Setup/Workflow